vbookshelf/Thumb-Drive-App/README.md

 - Double-click a file to install and run
 - App runs completely offline
 - Entire app can be shared on a thumb-drive, via AirDrop or over a local network
-- Only the first person to download needs internet.
-Everyone else on the team then gets the app for free.

 <br>